jenkinsci/vectorcast-execution-plugin/README.md

 - Support Multi-Branch Pipelines
 - Include plugin version in Pipeline Job Jenkins Script and console log
 - Check for illegal characters in Pipeline Job names
-- Update Single and Multi Jobs to use same reporting as Pipeline Jobs
+- Update Single and Multi-Jobs to use same reporting as Pipeline Jobs
 - Remove CombinedReport.html from previous Pipeline job build at beginning of new build
 - Make aggregate coverage results consistent with VectorCAST/Manage aggregate coverage results
 - Always use new VectorCAST report API for VectorCAST/2019 and later